DavidRandallPeters/UnrealEngine/UE4_007_Labyrinth1E_GetAndSet.md

 - Click and drag off the singular **Return Value** pin and release to bring up the context-sensitive menu
 - Start typing **Break Rotator** and choose it when it becomes available
-> This is another way to access those three values
+> This is just another way to access those three values

 <br>